4d/docs/docs/FormObjects/listbox_overview.md

 ##  List box columns

+A list box is made of one or more column object(s) which have specific properties.
 You can select a list box column in the Form editor by clicking on it when the list box object is selected:

 ![](assets/en/FormObjects/listbox_column.png)